calwas/aws-lambda/README.md

 * Store the repository's `test.py` file in a ZIP file called `test.zip`.
 * Install Python 3.x.
 * Install the AWS Python library `boto3`.
 Instructions are at https://github.com/boto/boto3.
-* Open an AWS account.
-An AWS account is necessary to run the AWS CLI.
-* Install the AWS CLI.
+* Install the AWS CLI (Command Line Interface).
 Windows installation instructions are at https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html.
 The CLI can be installed by using either a Windows MSI installer or the Python `pip` command.
 The `pip` method is recommended to ease updating the CLI in the future.